-*disclaimer: this post contains affiliate links. to learn more, please go here.
+*Disclaimer: This post contains affiliate links.
+To learn more, please go here.

-i had bought a small dram of cotton candy flavoring for a previous project but never got to use it. now i’m not a fan of cotton candy, it’s just too weird and oddly enough too sweet for me. i’m not a fan of how it just melts in your mouth. it’s not pleasant for me.
+I had bought a small dram of cotton candy flavoring for a previous project but never got to use it.
+Now I’m not a fan of cotton candy.
+It’s just too weird and, oddly enough, too sweet for me.
+I’m not a fan of how it just melts in your mouth.
+It’s not pleasant for me.

-go here to watch a video on these guys being made!
+Go here to watch a video on these guys being made!

 cotton candy cake pops

-cotton candy flavoring, i used the whole tiny bottle
+- cotton candy flavoring i used the whole tiny bottle

-food coloring, optional
+- food coloring optional

-white chocolate candy melts
+- white chocolate candy melts

-in a bowl, crumble up the vanilla cake and then add in the cotton candy flavoring, food coloring if desired, and enough frosting so that the cake comes together and mix until fully combined. take a small amount and roll into a ball and place onto a sheet pan lined with parchment paper. continue to roll the cake into small balls until all of the cake is gone. place a lollipop stick into each cake ball and then place into the freezer until firm, about 30 minutes. place the white candy melts into a microwave safe bowl and melt. dip the cake ball into the chocolate and let the excess chocolate drip off. sprinkle some of the cotton candy sprinkles onto the chocolate before it dries. place back onto the sheet pan until completely dry.
+- in a bowl, crumble up the vanilla cake and then add in the cotton candy flavoring, food coloring if desired, and enough frosting so that the cake comes together and mix until fully combined. take a small amount and roll into a ball and place onto a sheet pan lined with parchment paper. continue to roll the cake into small balls until all of the cake is gone. place a lollipop stick into each cake ball and then place into the freezer until firm, about 30 minutes. place the white candy melts into a microwave safe bowl and melt. dip the cake ball into the chocolate and let the excess chocolate drip off. sprinkle some of the cotton candy sprinkles onto the chocolate before it dries. place back onto the sheet pan until completely dry.